Iranian Rocket Launch Ends In Failure, Imagery Shows

 The failure is the third this year.
 In January and February, Iran attempted to launch two rockets, both of which failed to reach orbit.

-The exact type of rocket that failed Thursday is unclear, but the circular pad had previously been used to launch a type of two-staged, liquid-fueled rocket known as the Safir.
+The exact type of rocket that failed Thursday is unclear, but the circular pad had previously been used to launch a type of two-stage, liquid-fueled rocket known as the Safir.
 The rocket is relatively small and can carry only small satellites into orbit.
-Earlier this month, Iran said one such satellite, known as Nahid-1 was ready to be launched.
+Earlier this month, Iran said one such satellite, known as Nahid-1, was ready to be launched.